higayasuo/icp-examples/expo-starter/docs/how_it_works.md

 - Contains certificate for signature authority delegation from user to app

 #### Communication Mechanism
-- Communication between external browser and Expo app uses redirect
+- Communication from external browser to Expo app uses redirect(Custom URL)
 - Authentication information transfer limited to DelegationChain only (private key not transferred)

 ### Structure and Mechanism of DelegationIdentity